adseib/til/sql/select-from-case-statement.md

  T0.OrderNum,
  T0.CustomerCode,
  T0.CustomerName,
- T1.Street AS "StreetEntered"
- CASE WHEN T0.ModifiedBy IS NULL THEN T0.CreatedBy ELSE 'No User' END AS "UserEntered"
+ CASE WHEN T0.ModifiedBy IS NULL THEN T0.CreatedBy ELSE 'No User' END AS "UserEntered",
+ T1.Street AS "StreetEntered",
+ T1.City AS "CityEntered",
+ T1.Phone AS "PhoneEntered"
  FROM OrderTable T0
  INNER JOIN OrderAddress T1 ON T0.OrderKey = T1.OrderKey) T10